OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 About the previous example, note:

 - The `loginSuccess` variable would be initialized by reading the HTTP response from the identity provider.
-- The implementation of the `getProfile` and `getError` functions is not shown.
+- The implementation of the `getProfile` and `getError` functions isn't shown.
 They each get data from a query parameter or from the body of the HTTP response.
 - Anonymous objects of different types are sent depending on whether the sign in was successful.
 Both have a `messageType` property, but one has a `profile` property and the other has an `error` property.

 The handler code in the host page uses the value of the `messageType` property to branch as shown in the following example.
 Note that the `showUserName` function is the same as in the previous example and `showNotification` function displays the error in the host page's UI.